pkadota/CLESF.Clinical.Patient.Registry/README.md

 # CLESF.Clinical.Patient.Registry
-University of Chicago Masters of Biomedical Informatics Capstone Project involving design and implementation of a patient registry for the Chicago Lower Extremity Surgical Foundation
+Capstone Project for Masters of Biomedical Informatics at the University of Chicago encapsulating the design and implementation of a patient registry for the Chicago Lower Extremity Surgical Foundation